Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 Both are popular choices among coffee drinkers of all levels, but how do they differ?

-To help you decide, let’s explore what sets these two beverages apart and which is right for whatever drinking occasion you have in mind.
+To help you decide, let's explore what sets these two beverages apart and determine which is best suited for the drinking occasion you have in mind.

-Quick Answer: What is the difference between cold brew and iced latte?
+Quick Answer: What is the difference between cold brew and an iced latte?

 Keep reading to learn more about the differences between cold brew vs. iced lattes!